Report Abuse

 What Happens After I Make the Call?

-When a report indicates that a child may be at risk, an investigator from the Division of Child Protection and Permanency (formerly Youth and Family Services) will promptly investigate the allegations of child abuse and neglect.
+When a report indicates a child may be at risk, an investigator from the Division of Child Protection and Permanency (formerly Division of Youth and Family Services) will promptly investigate the allegations.